 As a small company ourselves, we love recommending other small businesses.
 Of course, you can buy a hoop on the international online megastore named after a South American rainforest, but here are our favourite small businesses that you can support:

 - We might be biased, but HulaFit makes superb weighted hoops in a range of sizes.

 - We’d recommend Naked Ambition for a superb range of hoop sizes that go up to 56 inch diameter – just make sure you’ve got enough space in your garden to spin it around!

 - Hoopspin also make a broad range of hula hoops, for both hoop workouts and tricks!
 Use Hulafit Director’s Carla’s code cahula for 10% off!

 In summary, here are our most important points when buying a hoop as a beginner hooper:

 –Size matters – the bigger the hoop, the easier!
-AT LEAST 38 inches for new hoopers, but bigger is better for plus size hoopers.
+AT LEAST 38 inches for new hoopers, but bigger is better.
+Especially for plus size hoopers.

 –Focus on technique over hoop weight – get to grips with your thrust and engage your core, and the rest will fall in place.
 Heavier isn’t always better.